Measuring the placenta is easy and noninvasive with Estimated Placental Volume (EPV).

 Merwin’s EPV Calculator

-Calculates the volume of a spherical cap, placed against a normative curve for placenta size by gestational age.
+The app calculates the volume of a spherical cap, placed against a normative curve for placenta size by gestational age.

 No smartphone?
 Use the simple EPV Web Calculator.